cowprotocol/docs/docs/cow-protocol/reference/core/auctions/rewards.md

 sidebar_position: 3
 ---

-# Solver auction and rewards
+# Solver rewards

+The protocol is currently subsidizing the solver competition, by rewarding solvers on a weekly basis (currently, every Tuesday) with rewards paid in COW.
+Solvers can be rewarded based on their performance as solvers (i.e., when participating in the standard solver competition) as specified by [CIP-20](https://snapshot.org/#/cow.eth/proposal/0x2d3f9bd1ea72dca84b03e97dda3efc1f4a42a772c54bd2037e8b62e7d09a491f), and by participating in the price estimation competition and providing quotes that are needed for the gas estimates and limit price computations of market orders [CIP-27](https://snapshot.org/#/cow.eth/proposal/0x64e061568e86e8d2eec344d4a892e4126172b992cabe59a0b24c51c4c7e6cc33).

+The annual rewards budget as of now is 20M COW, and the intended split between solver competition and price estimation rewards is currently at 80% for the solver competition (16M COW) and 20% for the price estimation competition (4M COW).

+Note: For the interested reader, the main source of truth for the weekly payments to solvers is this [Dune dashboard](https://dune.com/cowprotocol/cow-solver-rewards?StartTime=2023-11-28+00%3A00%3A00&EndTime=2023-12-05+00%3A00%3A00&EndTime_d3bba3=2023-12-05+00%3A00%3A00&EndTime_dd004a=2023-12-05+00%3A00%3A00&StartTime_d3f009=2023-11-28+00%3A00%3A00).

+## Solver competition rewards (CIP-20)

-As specified in [CIP-20](https://snapshot.org/#/cow.eth/proposal/0x2d3f9bd1ea72dca84b03e97dda3efc1f4a42a772c54bd2037e8b62e7d09a491f), solver rewards are split into two components: per-auction rewards and consistency rewards.
+As specified in [CIP-20](https://snapshot.org/#/cow.eth/proposal/0x2d3f9bd1ea72dca84b03e97dda3efc1f4a42a772c54bd2037e8b62e7d09a491f), solver competition rewards are split into two components: per-auction rewards and consistency rewards.

 The auction's goal is to reward solvers based on how much value they provide to the users.
 In each auction cycle, solvers compete by proposing a solution to settle the batch, and the winning solver receives a reward that is part in `ETH` and part in `COW` (see below).
+Note that the reward in ETH is not part of the rewards budget, and is meant to cover the costs associated with the gas spent by each solver; importantly, this ETH is obtained by converting the gas fees user orders pay and so have nothing to do with the COW rewards budget.

-CoW Protocol has committed to spending a specified quantity of `COW` tokens to reward solvers; this amount will be updated every six months.
+As already mentioned, CoW Protocol has committed to spending a specified quantity of `COW` tokens to reward solvers.
+An estimated 16M COW annual budget is currently allocated for the solver competition rewards, which corresponds to an average weekly budget of 307.6k COW.
 The part of the rewards budget in `COW` that is not spent on per-auction rewards is used for consistency rewards.
 Consistency rewards are distributed weekly to each solver in proportion to the number of valid solutions submitted during the previous week.

-## Specification of per-auction rewards
+### Specification of per-auction rewards

 The per-auction rewards are computed using a mechanism akin to a second-price auction.
 First, each solver commits to a numerical score and a solution (which includes a price vector and a list of trades to execute).
 The solver with the highest score wins the right to settle their submitted solution on chain.